Jamie Gold: 2006 World Series of Poker

 Gold's "table talk", though both an asset and a source of criticism for his tendency to tell opponents his actual hand during play, was contrary to WSOP rules.
 In one case at the final table, Gold actually flashed one of his hole cards to an opponent (a face card), creating enough uncertainty that his opponent folded the better hand.
 However, Gold was never penalized for any rules infraction.
 Prior to his elimination in the 2007 WSOP, Gold was issued a warning for his tactics.

-As of the end of 2008, with just 13 in-the-money tournament finishes and only two wins, Gold's total live tournament winnings exceed a record $12,100,000, and he was the first person to eclipse the $10,000,000 mark in tournament poker.
-Most of his tournament winnings have come at the WSOP, where he has amassed $12,067,292 in cashes.
 Immediately after his WSOP win, Gold called his stepfather, Dr. Robert I. Gold, who could not attend as he was suffering from Lou Gehrig's disease.
 Gold pledged to use his winnings to make his stepfather more comfortable.
 His stepfather died four months later on December 13, 2006.

 Winnings controversy

 Just prior to the 2006 WSOP, Bodog.com Entertainment and Gold entered into a business relationship when Gold agreed to find celebrities willing to play in the main event under the Bodog banner in exchange for a paid entry into the main event.
 Gold partnered with Crispin Leyser to help with this task in exchange for half of Gold's winnings, according to Leyser.
 After Gold won, Leyser says that Gold reneged on the deal and had decided to keep the entire $12 million prize.
 Leyser sued Gold on August 22, 2006, which resulted in Chief U.S. District Court Judge Kathy Hardcastle issuing a restraining order which prevented Gold from collecting $6 million of his winnings from Rio Hotel and Casino before the first hearing of the lawsuit on December 1, 2006.
 At the December court hearing, U.S. District Court Judge Roger L. Hunt rejected a motion by Gold's lawyers to lift the restraining order on the $6 million and ordered the frozen funds be moved into an interest-bearing account, saying that the "likelihood to prevail" lay with Leyser.
 Gold did a radio interview on Rounders the Poker Show following his Main Event win where he mentioned his deal with Leyser.
 It was later entered into evidence for the lawsuit.
 On February 6, 2007, Leyser and Gold released a joint statement stating they had settled the matter outside of court.
 The amount of the settlement was not disclosed.
 On January 25, 2007, Bodog ended their business relationship with Gold, citing their decision to cease all offline marketing initiatives in the U.S., and instead refocus their efforts on growing their entertainment brand in Europe and Asia.